 New GCSE grades

-There are a number of changes to GCSE courses and examinations over the next few years.
+There have been a number of changes to GCSE courses and examinations over the last few years.
 The following provides you with some information on the key changes.

-- The “old” GCSE English and Maths will finish in summer 2016, with resits available in November 2016.
+- The “old” GCSE English and Maths will finished in summer 2016.

-- Other GCSEs will also end over the next few years.
-Some will completely cease; others will be replaced by “new” GCSEs.
+- Other GCSEs also ended over the last few years.
+Some completely ceased; others were replaced by “new” reformed GCSEs.

-- From September 2015 English Language, English Literature and Maths GCSE courses will change to the new reformed specification.
-This will have the first exam in the Summer of 2017.
+- From September 2015 English Language, English Literature and Maths GCSE courses changed to the new reformed specification.
+This had the first exam in the Summer of 2017.

-- From September 2016 most other subjects will come on line with the reformed GCSE’s which will be first examined in the Summer of 2018.
+- From September 2016most other subjects came on line with the reformed GCSE’s which were first examined in the Summer of 2018.

-- From September 2017 the final subjects follow the reformed specification which will be examined for the first time in the Summer of 2019.
+- From September 2017the final subjects followed the reformed specification which were examined for the first time in the Summer of 2019.

 - “New” GCSEs will have different grading systems.
 Instead of A* – G, they will have grades 9 to 1 where 9 is the highest.